User Guide

 • Referenced Files that are located in other Projects / Resource Sets.
 These are typically libraries, plug-ins and input files which are used/shared by several, different tests.

-After you have clicked on a test on “Define Test Job” and then on “Continue”, the intermediate “Define Test Job” menu is displayed.
+After you have clicked on a test on “Define Test Job”, the intermediate “Define Test Job” menu is displayed. “alt attribute”

 “alt attribute”

-In this menu all test jobs are displayed with their states.
-The green point at the top right next to the title indicates that all measurement agents that are set to active can also be reached.
-The color of the point changes to yellow or red if one or more measuring agents cannot be reached / are not available.
+In this menu all load test jobs are displayed with their states.
+The green point at the top right next to the title indicates that all measurement agents and cluster controllers which are set to ‘active’ can also be reached.
+The color of the point changes to yellow or red if one or more ‘active’ measuring agents and cluster controllers cannot be reached / are not available.

 “alt attribute”

-A test job can have one of the following state:
+A load test job can have one of the following state:

 • invalid: The job is damaged and can only be deleted.

-• defined: The job is defined locally in the portal server, but has not yet been transmitted to a masuring agent.
+• defined: The job is defined locally in the portal server, but has not yet been transmitted to a measuring agent or cluster controller.
 Jobs that are in this state can still be modified.

-• submitted: The job was transmitted to a measuring agent, but is not yet ready to be started.
+• submitted: The job was transmitted to a measuring agent or cluster controller, but is not yet ready to be started.

-• ready to run: The job on the measuring agent is ready to start (the corresponding data collector process is already running on the measuring agent, but the job itself is not yet started).
+• ready to run: The job on the measuring agent or cluster controller is ready to start.

 • start failed: The start of the job has failed.